photoprism/photoprism-docs/docs/contribute.md

 ## Reporting bugs

 Please use the [GitHub issue tracker](https://github.com/photoprism/photoprism/issues) to report clearly identified bugs and impediments to us.
-If you're not sure, start by asking via email or chat.
+If you're not sure, start by asking in our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help) or [contact us via email](mailto:hello@photoprism.org).
 When reporting an issue, please provide the version in use and information about your environment like browser, operating system, installed memory, and processor type.

 ## Submitting pull requests